EdKeall/Data_Analyst_Portfolio/Subsurface Phytoplankton - Dissertation Project/README.txt

-This project encompasses my Dissertation on the Trends in subsurface Phytoplankton Biomass at the Bermuda Atlantic Time-seres study.
+This project encompasses my Dissertation on the 'Trends in subsurface Phytoplankton Biomass at the Bermuda Atlantic Time-seres study'.

 I focused on this work from September 2021 to March 2022.